Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Christian Otto Kelm

-Vice President of AMALYZE and industry expert, he has long been known as an expert for Amazon.
+Vice President of AMALYZE and industry expert, he has long been known as an expert on Amazon.
 With tutorials, podcasts, and personal conversations, he supports sellers especially in terms of product, marketing, and ranking monitoring.

 intomarkets